lordmacu/selectize-directive-angular/README.md

 # selectize-directory-angular
-this is a directory for selectize
+this is script show how work with selectize in angular.